 Patients (aged ≥ 12 years old and ≥ 35 kg) with haemophilia A without inhibitors and haemophilia B without inhibitors (Study B7841005)

-The pivotal Phase 3 study was a one-way, cross-over, open-label, multi-centre study in 116 adult and adolescent males (aged 12 years and older and ≥ 35 kg) with severe haemophilia A without FVIII inhibitors or severe haemophilia B without FIX inhibitors who previously received “on-demand” (N = 33) or prophylactic (N = 83) treatment with FVIII or FIX.
+The pivotal Phase 3 study was a one-way, cross-over, open-label, multi-centre study which included a non-inhibitor cohort of 116 adult and adolescent males (aged 12 years and older and ≥ 35 kg) with severe haemophilia A without FVIII inhibitors or severe haemophilia B without FIX inhibitors who previously received on-demand (N = 33) or prophylactic (N = 83) treatment with FVIII or FIX.
 Patients with previous or current treatment for or history of coronary artery disease, venous or arterial thrombosis or ischaemic disease were excluded from the study.

-The study population was characterised by a severe bleeding phenotype.
+The non-inhibitor cohort population was characterised by a severe bleeding phenotype.
 The mean annualised bleeding rates (ABRs) were 39.86 and 7.90 in a 6-month Observational Phase for the on-demand and prophylaxis cohorts, respectively, prior to crossing over to weekly marstacimab prophylaxis.
-All (100%) patients in the on-demand cohort had one or more target joints at study entry and 36% had 3 or more target joints at study entry.
-In the routine prophylaxis cohort, 56.6% of the patients had one or more target joints at study entry and 15.7% had 3 or more target joints at study entry.
+All (100%) patients in the on-demand cohort had one or more target joints at study entry and 36.4% had 3 or more target joints at study entry.
+In the routine prophylaxis cohort, 55.4% of the patients had one or more target joints at study entry and 15.7% had 3 or more target joints at study entry.

 After the 6-month Observational Phase in which patients received either on-demand or routine prophylactic factor-based replacement therapy, patients received an initial 300 mg loading dose of marstacimab followed by maintenance doses of 150 mg of marstacimab once weekly for 12 months.
 Dose escalation to 300 mg of marstacimab once weekly was allowed after 6 months for patients weighing ≥ 50 kg experiencing 2 or more breakthrough bleeds.
 Fourteen (12.1%) out of 116 patients who received marstacimab for at least 6 months underwent dose escalation of their maintenance dose.

 The mean age across the treatment groups was 32.4 years (min 13, max 66); 16.4% of patients were 12 to < 18 years, and 83.6% were ≥ 18 years, 100% were male.
-In this study 48.3% of patients were White, 50.0% were Asian, 0.9% were Black or African American, and 0.9% race information missing; 10.3% of patients identified as Hispanic or Latino.
+In this non-inhibitor cohort 48.3% of patients were White, 50.0% were Asian, 0.9% were Black or African American, and 0.9% race information missing; 10.3% of patients identified as Hispanic or Latino.
 All patients were non-inhibitors (78.4% haemophilia A, 21.6% haemophilia B).

 The primary efficacy objective of the study was to compare marstacimab prophylaxis during the Active Treatment Phase versus routine prophylactic factor-based therapy in the Observational Phase as measured by the ABR of treated bleeds.
 Other key efficacy objectives of the study included evaluation of marstacimab prophylaxis in comparison with routine prophylactic factor-based therapy as measured by the incidences of spontaneous bleeds, joint bleeds, target joint bleeds and total bleeds, as well as assessing patients’ health-related quality of life (HRQoL).